msyamkumar/cs220-projects/spring20/p6/README.md

 ### Q13: which winery in US has the highest average PPD?

-Consider writing a function to answer this and Q14 and Q15 with the same code.
+Consider writing a function to answer this and Q14 (with small variation) and Q15 with the same code.
-Hint: Suppose 'winery_list' is the list of all wineries having the highest average PPD.
-Now, check if the len(winery_list) is 1, then return winery_list[0], otherwise return winery_list.

-Careful,answer with a list containing the names of the wineries.
+Careful!
+You may need to answer with a list containing the names of the wineries.

 ### Q14: which winery in Argentina has the lowest average PPD?